 Diffuse axonal injury is widespread injury to axons, a part of the nerve cells in the brain.

 Diffuse axonal injury typically causes loss of consciousness that lasts for more than 6 hours.
-Sometimes the person has symptoms of damage to a specific area of the brain.
+Sometimes the person has other symptoms of brain damage.
 Increased pressure within the skull may cause coma.
 Computed tomography (CT) or magnetic resonance imaging (MRI) is usually done to detect diffuse axonal injury.
 Diffuse axonal injury is treated with the general measures used to treat all types of head injuries.
 Surgery is not helpful.